 A trendy Aztec inspired coffee spot in Craighall Park.
 Their outdoor space features an abundance of potted cacti in the most beautiful and vivid colours and looks out onto the street with ample seating and a sun-shielding canopy for those scorchingly sunny days.
 A relaxed and inviting space to start your morning off with a coffee in hand, they serve Mexican coffee, and 'elixirs' - freshly made and bottled smoothie blends and juices packed with lots of healthy and immune-boosting ingredients.
 Where: 11 Rothesay Ave, Craighall Park

 What was once the garden restaurant Possum's in Craighall Park (just off Jan Smuts Ave behind The Valley Centre) has been taken over by new owners and reopened in June 2021 as The Wild Side.
 The Wild Side is a restaurant-bar with a neon-bright tropical theme and a delicious menu of casual-contemporary fare (the brioche bun burgers do not disappoint) plus cocktails and Saturday afternoon DJ sets.
-The restaurant opens out onto a courtyard garden, with the majority of tables out in the open.
+The indoor dining area opens out onto a large terraced courtyard garden where the majority of tables are out in the open.
 The perfect meeting spot for sunny afternoon drinks.

 Located on the 7th floor of one of Africa's tallest buildings, The Leonardo, in the heart of Sandton Central, Aurum is an elegant dining destination with soaring triple-volume ceilings.
 The restaurant opens out onto a sunny rooftop pool deck where just a few steps from the door you can book a sun lounger for the day.
 Dinner is contemporary fine dining with seasonal menus while there's also a lighter a la carte menu for breakfast, brunch, and lunch that appeals to all-day eating, from cheese and charcuterie platters to tasty burgers.
 Where:The Leonardo (7th floor), 75 Maude St, Sandton Central